jakobrunge/tigramite/README.md

 ## General Notes

 Tigramite is a causal time series analysis python package.
 It allows to efficiently reconstruct causal graphs from high-dimensional time series datasets and model the obtained causal dependencies for causal mediation and prediction analyses.
 Causal discovery is based on linear as well as non-parametric conditional independence tests applicable to discrete or continuously-valued time series.
+Currently, tigramite cannot identify causal directionality for contemporaneous links which are left undirected.
 Also includes functions for high-quality plots of the results.
 Please cite the following papers depending on which method you use:

 - J. Runge et al. (2018): Detecting Causal Associations in Large Nonlinear Time Series Datasets. https://arxiv.org/abs/1702.07007v2
 - J. Runge et al. (2015): Identifying causal gateways and mediators in complex spatio-temporal systems.
 Nature Communications, 6, 8502. http://doi.org/10.1038/ncomms9502